metalichen/metalichen.github.io/_pages/publications.md

 Preprints
 ======
+1. **Tagirdzhanova G.**, Scharnagl K., Sahu N., … & Talbot N. J. 2024.
+Multipartite complexity of the lichen symbiosis revealed by metagenome and transcriptome analysis of Xanthoria parietina.
+[Link to article](doi.org/10.1101/2024.08.16.608140)

 1. **Tagirdzhanova G.**, Saary P., Cameron E.S., … & Spribille T. 2023.
 Evidence for a core set of microbial lichen symbionts from a global survey of metagenomes. bioRxiv [Link to article](doi.org/10.1101/2023.02.02.524463)